owncloud/docs/docs/antora-site-structure.md

 2. The scope of attributes defined in `antora.yml` is limited to the branch and component where it is defined.
 This is also true for attributes used in the UI-Template.
 3. The scope of attributes defined in `site.yml` is _global_.
 The term global has two flavours:
     1. When used in a level-2 repo, it stays at that level when you do a local build but becomes globally available when running a master build.
     2. When used in the master repo (level-1), it is super global and valid over all repos when running a build.
-This is because all the content sources are definied here and included when running the build process.
+This is because all the content sources are defined here and included when running the build process.
 4. Attributes starting with `page-` are also available to the UI-Template when running a build.
 The rules above apply.
 This is important when defining UI content based on attributes.
-To acess these attributes in the UI-Template use `page.attribute.name` where `name` is without leading `page-` For details see [AsciiDoc Attributes in Antora][custom-attrib-link].
+To access these attributes in the UI-Template use `page.attribute.name` where `name` is without leading `page-` For details see [AsciiDoc Attributes in Antora][custom-attrib-link].